3 Easy Ghost Hunting Mistakes Beginners Can Make

-I strongly recommend either going on a second (and third) ghost hunt, or revisiting the first site to debunk what you encounter (or confirming that the place really is haunted).
+At least return to the first site to debunk what you encounter (or confirming that the place really is haunted).

 If your only previous experiences have been watching ghost hunting on TV, and hearing others talk about their investigations, you may be ill-prepared for what really happens at haunted sites.